-It could be easier for someone who doesn't go for rides a lot and hence doesn't have to use the motorcycle much, but for any person who is a consistent user of the device it most certainly will get dirty quickly and will need to be worked on to regain its former appeal.
+It could be easier for someone who doesn’t go for rides a lot and hence doesn’t have to use the motorcycle much, but for any person who is a consistent user of the device it most certainly will get dirty quickly and will need to be worked on to regain its former appeal.
 Today I will share with you how to clean motorcycle helmet.

 Some people surprisingly say they don’t mind the smell and dirt of their helmet, but this is a very dangerous assumption to have.
 You never know if another person might need your helmet.

 It is best to clean your helmet whenever it has gotten reasonably dirty.
 The process as you will soon find out isn’t that complicated and could be easily completed in half an hour.
 And it isn’t costly at all.
 A few basic components are enough to give you a clean and brand new looking helmet.

 The process of cleaning the helmet can be divided into two.
 This division is to make the whole process a lot easier and more manageable.
 There is the outer part appropriately called the shell.

 This forms the first part which will require cleaning.
 The next part is the inside part which is a bit more complicated and will require more attention from the owner of the helmet.

 The outer part is mostly made of plastic.
 I am yet to come across a shell that is made from different materials.
 Plastic is used for the reason of shock absorbing.
 The shell in the process of use becomes contaminated with all kinds of dirt.